Best 5 alternative investments to diversify your portfolio

 Alternative investments also have potentially high returns due to their low correlation to the performance of traditional asset classes.2

-Since CFDs are leverage products, they give you increased exposure to the underlying asset at the fraction of cost.
+Since spread bets and CFDs are leverage products, they give you increased exposure to the underlying asset at the fraction of cost.
 However, any losses you make will be based on the full position size and could exceed your initial deposit – it’s important to use our risk management tools to mitigate this.

 The disadvantages of some alternative investments include their illiquidity, meaning they can’t be easily valued or sold for cash.
 Their legal structure is also somewhat unclear, which may leave investors vulnerable to scams.